Fix & Identify Largest Contentful Paint (LCP) issues

 "The first step to recovery is admitting that you have a problem".
 So before we do anything to fix the Largest Contentful Paint let's make sure that we really have a problem with the interaction to next paint.

-Log in to you Google Search Console.
-In the left menu click Core Web Vitals and select either Mobile or Desktop (tip: most of the times LCP issues are on mobile, so start with mobile)
+Log in to the Google Search Console.
+In the left menu click Core Web Vitals and select either Mobile or Desktop (tip: most of the time LCP issues are on mobile, so start with mobile)

 Here you will see an overview of all Core Web Vitals related issues that are currently on your site.
 If one of these issues in LCP related we have confirmed there is a problem!